Sole trader tax in NZ: GST, deductions and due dates

-Learn how sole trader tax works in New Zealand, claim the right deductions, and plan with confidence.
+Learn how sole trader tax works in New Zealand, and what you need to do to meet your obligations.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio